Russia and the West Summer Scholars Session I

 Over the past 100 years, Westerners have spent considerable time analyzing Russia, but what about the reverse: How do Russians view the West?
 And just as importantly, what has shaped their opinion of us?
 As one might expect given Russia’s long, rich, and turbulent history, there are no simple answers to these questions.
 At times, Russians have ardently imitated what they thought were the unparalleled virtues of Western society; at others, they have just as firmly rejected Western influence as antithetical to their most cherished values.
 Underpinning this ambivalent response is the notion of a “Russian Soul” that sets Russians apart from Americans and other Europeans.
 If such a thing even exists, can we define it?

 In this track, we will use an interdisciplinary approach to uncover the people, events, and ideas that have shaped the modern Russian psyche and how it regards the West.
 Works of Russian literature, film, and art will be supported by firsthand accounts and readings from the disciplines of history and political science.
 The historical sweep of our study will range from the reign of Peter the Great (1682-1725), which marked Russia’s first widespread engagement with the West, to the present.
-Major topics include Peter the Great’s Westernizing reforms and their legacy, Russia’s Age of Enlightenment, the genesis of the concept “Russian Soul,” the Westernizers vs. Slavophiles debate, the 1917 Revolution, the Cold War of the 1940s-1980s, and the post-Soviet (contemporary) period.
+Major topics include Peter the Great’s Westernizing reforms and their legacy, Russia’s Age of Enlightenment, the genesis of the concept “Russian Soul,” the Westernizers vs. Slavophiles debate, the 1917 Revolution and its aftermath, the Cold War of the 1940s-1980s, and the post-Soviet (contemporary) period.